We're here to support you

 You can use a basic pedometer, or a free app on your smartphone, or you register with Fitbit, Strava or MapMyFitness.
 If you’re using a pedometer you can input your steps onto your profile page yourself.
 If you’re using Fitbit, Strava or MapMyFitness, your steps will be automatically uploaded onto your profile.

-No, you have 12 weeks to complete the one millions steps, that’s roughly 10k a day.
+Not at all, you have 12 weeks to complete the one millions steps, that’s roughly 10k of steps a day.
 Nice and steady is the way to go.

 If you can, we recommend each person going for the one million steps.
 This means taking at least 10,000 a day which is a healthy amount of activity.
 But really, it’s up to you.
 It’s your challenge, so do it your way.